-Figure 2.- Flowsheet for the production of biodiesel from oil via heterogeneous -catalyzed transesterification yield = $$-73.6 + 2.5 T (HX13, Reactor3) + 24.9 Cat + 8.8 ratio met - 0.01 T (HX13, Reactor3)^2 - 1.29 Cat^2 - 0.39 ratio met^2 - 0.26 T (HX13, Reactor3) Cat$$ (1) Table 1.-Range of operation of the variables.
-Heterogeneous catalized Variable Lower bound Upper bound Temperature (°C) 40 60 Ratio methanol (mol/mol) 6 12 Cat (%) 1 4 The energy involved in the reaction is calculated from the experimental results in the literature [3].
+yield = $$-73.6+2.5 \cdot T(HX13, Reactor3)+24.9 \cdot Cat$$

++8.8 · ratio\met-0.01 · T(HX13, Reactor3)

+- 1.29 · Cat-0.39 · ratio\met

+-0.26 · T(HX13, Reactor3) · Cat (1)

+Table 1.
+Range of operation of the variables.
+Heterogeneous catalized [39].

+Variable Lower bound Upper bound

+Temperature (°C) 40 60

+Ratio_met (mol/mol) 6 12

+Cat (%) 1 4

+The energy involved in the reaction is calculated from the experimental results in the literature [3].
 The stream exiting the reactor is distilled in column 2 to recover the excess of methanol so that it is recycled back to the reactor.
-A short cut method [41] is used to model all the distillation columns.
-The main features of the operating conditions are defined so as to avoid thermal decomposition of the different species and take into account the presence of two phases in terms of the vapour pressure calculation.
+A short cut method based on mass and energy balances, bubble and dew points calculations and Fenske equation [41] is used to model all the distillation columns.
+The results are validated using the process simulator CHEMCAD.
+The main features of the operating conditions are defined so as to avoid thermal decomposition of the different species, and to take into account the presence of two phases in terms of the vapor pressure calculation.
 To recover the methanol, the temperature at the bottoms cannot exceed 150°C to avoid decomposition of the glycerol.
 Furthermore, at least 94% of the methanol is assumed to be recovered.
-These facts define the working pressure of column 2.
+These facts define the working pressure of column 2 as was explained in a previous paper [3].
 The reflux ratio is key to determine the energy requirement for recovering the excess of methanol.
-Thus, based on the results by Dhar & Kirtania [42] we assume that the reflux ratio is within the range of 1 to 3, and it has to be always greater or equal to the minimum reflux ratio as given by the Fenske equation assuming that the distillation involves 2 components, methanol and glycerol.
+Thus, based on the results by Dhar and Kirtania [42], we assume that the reflux ratio is within the range of 1-3, and it has to be always greater or equal to the minimum reflux ratio as given by the Fenske equation assuming that the distillation involves two components, methanol and glycerol.

 The bottoms are cooled down to 40°C in HX7 before phase separation.
 To separate the aqueous phase from the oil phase, we consider a gravity separation step that allows the recovery of glycerol with a purity higher than 92% [43], while the biodiesel is purified in a distillation column (column 3).
 In this column, the temperature of the distillate and that of the bottoms have an upper bound to avoid product decomposition.
 The main challenge is to work below atmospheric pressure so that the distillate containing biodiesel exits the column below 250°C to maintain biodiesel integrity, while the oil should remain below 350°C. A short cut model is used for this column assuming variable reflux ratio from 2 to 3 [43].
-3.2.-Gylcerol Reforming Figure 3 shows a subset of the flowsheet presented in Figure 1 for the production of methanol from glycerol embedding the different alternatives.